 An application may be eligible for a Type B review if:

-- The application has previously been approved by the RRC, has no major changes to the science, and is now being submitted to a different agency
+- The application has been approved previously by the RRC via Type A Review, has no major scientific changes, and is now being submitted in essentially unchanged form to a different funding agency.

 In order to determine eligibility for a Type B review, PIs must submit a working protocol, a completed coversheet, and a letter to the RRC providing a rationale for a Type B review.